OllieJonas/Benchmarking-Lunar-Lander/README.md

 ### Windows (or All if this doesn't work)

 For Windows, I've come up with a MASSIVE workaround for this, which is to use something called Docker.

+#### Installation Guide (Windows)

+  1) Install Docker.
+You can find the link for this here: [Install Docker](https://docs.docker.com/get-docker/ "Docker")
+  2) For Windows, you're going to need to use WSL 2 Linux Kernel (A Linux Kernel for Windows).
+For me personally, I had to do the following: